PVO Case Management

-- Responsible for data entry from all reporting sources in the Local Affiliate Module (LAM) of the Global Safety database (Argus) where applicable, as well as perform quality control (QC) of Individual Case Safety Reports (ICSRs), entered in LAM in accordance with PV LAM QC process.
+- Responsible for data entry from all reporting sources in the Local Affiliate Module (LAM) of the Global Safety DB (Argus) where applicable, as well as perform quality control (QC) of Individual Case Safety Reports (ICSRs), entered in LAM in accordance with PV LAM QC process.

 - Liaises with the Local Quality Representative (LQR) in relation to AE reports associated with Product Technical Complaint (PTC) and aligns on actions.